markjivko/rpg/readme.txt

   * Improved Log In interface layout
   * Integrated with "Nextend Social Login"
   * Improved Log Out utility
-  * Automatically log in users after registration (for our game only)
+  * Automatically log in players after registration (for our game only)

 = [0.2.1] 2020-10-13 =
 * Enhancements